 RieCG computational performance

 This page discusses some aspects of the computational performance of the RieCG hydrodynamics solver.
 The timings demonstrate that there is no significant scalability bottleneck in either computational or I/O performance.
-For performance with load balancing see Examples.
+For performance with load balancing see V&V.

 Strong scaling of computation